VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Circuits/circuits1.md

 https://en.wikipedia.org/wiki/Relay

-In the next chapter, we'll look at transistors, which are what you probably think of when you think about an electrically controlled switch (that is, using one signal to turn another on and off) but if you just want to turn a signal on and off, don't need to do it very often, and need a huge ratio between the control power/voltage and the signal being switched, - for example, using a microcontroller to turn on or off an incandecent bulb - relays are awesome!
+In the next chapter, we'll look at transistors, which are what you probably think of when you think about an electrically controlled switch (that is, using one signal to turn another on and off) but if you just want to turn a signal on and off, don't need to do it very often, and need a huge ratio between the control power/voltage and the signal being switched, - for example, using a microcontroller to turn on or off an incandescent bulb - relays are awesome!

-Fundamentally, relays are just a a light switch with a magnet to pull the switch closed.
+Fundamentally, relays are just a light switch with a magnet to pull the switch closed.

 [TODO] solid state vs old school